Google Pay™ DEPRECATED

 - Update API endpoint references in your code

-- Modify proxy expressions to use the new
+- Modify proxy expressions to use:

-syntax - Test the complete payment flow in your staging environment
+google_pay:syntax for Google Pay Tokens (CRYPTOGRAM_3DS authorization method) a.
+The existingtoken_intent:syntax for Google Pay Tokens (PAN_ONLY authorization method) - Test the complete payment flow in your staging environment

 Timeline

-endpoint will continue to function for a transition period.
+The deprecated /connections/google-pay/tokenize endpoint will continue to function for a transition period.
 However, we recommend migrating to the new endpoints as soon as possible to ensure continued functionality and access to new features.

 Additional Resources